 |1558:||Karel V is deceased|

-The von der Recke however already decided to formally change sides and became Protestant, after 1648 (the end of the thirty years war) most of them embrace the counter reformation and become catholic again, which is rewarded by the appointment of Dietrich Adolf von der Recke as bishop of Paderborn.
+The von der Recke however had decided at the end of the 16th century to formally change sides and become Protestant.
+However after 1648 (the end of the thirty years war) most of them embrace the counter reformation and become catholic again, which is rewarded by the appointment of Dietrich Adolf von der Recke as bishop of Paderborn.
 The main reason for most of the powerful nobility to convert from Lutheran back to Catholicism was very simple.
 Being a Catholic noble family meant you could get your son to become a bishop, which was a well paid job.

 |+/-1573:||Hof Falkenreck was established in the vicinity of the Raesfeld Hof in Gütersloh.